Using the Zotero Word Plugin

-Installing a Zotero word processor plugin adds a Zotero toolbar to your word processor (in Word 2008 for Mac the script menu is used; in Word 2010, the Zotero toolbar is in the “Add-Ins” tab on the ribbon).
+Installing the Zotero Word plugin adds a Zotero tab to Microsoft Word.
+(In Word 2008 for Mac the script menu is used.)

-Note that removing field codes is irreversible, and should usually only be done in a near-final copy of your document.
+Note that removing field codes is irreversible, and should usually only be done in a final copy of your document.

 The “Document Preferences” window lets you set the following document-specific preferences: